Exchange-Traded Funds or ETFs are excellent assets for diversity in the portfolio of any Canadian investor.

 XEF is an ETF from the popular iShares line of funds from Blackrock.

-XEF is a low-cost, long-term growth investment that provides Canadian investors with exposure to Europe, Australia, and Asia.
+XEF is a low-cost, long-term growth investment that provides Canadian investors with exposure to stocks from Europe, Australia, and Asia.

 It has a medium risk rating and is 100% invested in individual stocks.

-Key facts for XEF as of April 2022 include:
+Key facts for XEF.TO as of August 2023 include:

 - Inception date: April 10, 2013